Hyperbolic actions of higher-rank lattices come from rank-one factors: Classification of actions on hyperbolic spaces

 \begin{definition} We say that an action $\Gamma\acts X$ on a hyperbolic space is \emph{coarsely minimal} if $X$ is unbounded, the limit set of $\Gamma$ in $\partial X$ is not a single point, and every quasi-convex $\Gamma$-invariant subset of $X$ is coarsely dense. \end{definition}

-Note that coarse minimality is a stronger requirement than asking that the orbits of $\Gamma$ have full limit set (for example, start with the action of a hyperbolic group on its Cayley graph and attach arbitrarily long geodesics equivariantly).
+Note that coarse minimality is a stronger requirement than asking that the orbits of $\Gamma$ have full limit set.
+Indeed, consider for example, the free group $F_2$ acting on its Cayley tree $T$, which is the universal cover of a graph with $1$ vertex and two loops.
+Glueing, for each $n$, an interval of length $n$ to that vertex, one obtains a locally infinite graph whose universal cover is a tree $\tilde T$ on which $F_2$ acts with full limit set.
+The tree $T$ embeds as a convex $F_2$-invariant subtree of $\tilde T$, but $T$ is not coarsely dense in $\tilde T$, so that the $F_2$-action on $\tilde T$ is not coarsely minimal.

 Notice that if $H$ is an infinite normal subgroup of infinite index of the hyperbolic $G$, then the action of $H$ on a Cayley graph of $G$ is coarsely minimal, but not cobounded.

 Given a metric space $X$ and $C\geq0$, denote by $\bdd_C(X)$ the set of all closed subsets of diameter at most $C$, endowed with the Hausdorff metric.
 Notice that $\bdd_C(X)$ is quasi-isometric to $X$.